yukiflakes/LearnJapanese/nihongo.md

 * Kokonotsu - nine things

-* Ikutsu - how many
+* Ikutsu - how many/how old

 </details>